On-Page SEO helps make your site recognizable and outstanding!

 Why is interlinking important?

-It helps people check your other articles, fall in love with your work and become your raven fans:)
+But when it comes to inner linking it helps people check your other articles, fall in love with your work and become your raven fans:)

 It also plays a huge role in search of crawling.
 Google spiders will be able to come to all of the darkest corners of your website and index your content.

-If Search Engines don’t know about your content, NO ONE, except your friends will be able to see it.
+If search engines don’t know about your content, NO ONE, except your friends will be able to see it.

 Action tip: Make sure to link to a few of your articles (old and new).